Charlie9009/CI_PP2_UPM/README.md

 ## Bugs

+* Footer links did not open in a new tab, I added a target_blank to fix it.

+* I had white space under my footer, I tried styling with overflow hidden but my desired result came after I inspected my page and removed som margins.

+* When I pushed my site live my css and my images did not load, I fixed the filepaths which resolved the issue.

+* I had an issue getting the timer to stop in the game, I had to make the game understand *when* the game was over by adding an array to put all the matched cards in and tell it how many cards need to be there and then fire a modal with the clearInterval.

 ### Known bugs

 * When form is filled out correctly it does not send the form on the first click, the form sends on the second click.